Southern Yacht Club: History

 The Southern Yacht Club of New Orleans, traces its roots to the Gulf Coast resort of Pass Christian, Mississippi and to the year 1849, making it the second oldest yacht club in the United States.

-New Orleans in the antebellum era was a proud, thriving port city, banking center and cultural leader.
+New Orleans in the antebellum era was a thriving port city, banking center and cultural leader.
 However, during the summer months, many New Orleanians retreated to the Gulf Coast to flee the heat, humidity and yellow fever.
 Summer homes, hotels and boarding houses dotted the coast from Waveland, Mississippi to Mobile Bay.
 A favorite among New Orleanians was the Pass Christian Hotel.
 There, SYC’s organizational meeting was held on July 21, 1849 and the hotel became its headquarters for several years.
 On August 8, 1849, Southern Yacht Club's first regatta was sailed in the Mississippi Sound off of Pass Christian, Mississippi with twenty-two yachts answering the starting gun and was won by Captain Robert A. Hiern of Mobile, Alabama sailing on the sloop Undine.
 Activities continued at "the Pass " until 1857 when the club relocated to New Orleans and held its regattas on Lake Pontchartrain.

 The seventeen years of the American Civil War and Reconstruction greatly curtailed boating activities until 1878 when the club was reorganized and its first postwar regatta held.
 The following year, a handsome clubhouse was built over the water.
 It became the scene of many elaborate social events as well as sailing competition.
 In 1899 a new and larger clubhouse was erected under the leadership of Commodore Albert Baldwin.
 Regattas continued annually on the lake with the fleet competing each summer in interclub races on the gulf coast.